133-135 Bethnal Green Road[email protected]

 Non-residential participation may be more appropriate for participants with logistical constraints (e.g. care responsibilities) which prevent them from being resident.

-Because of the importance to the course of in-person activities, non-resident participants are required to live within 30 minutes’ travel to Newspeak House’s London campus.
+Because of the importance to the programme of in-person activities, non-resident participants are strongly encouraged to live within 30 minutes’ travel to Newspeak House’s London campus.
 Participants are expected to be on campus several days per week.
-The course does not offer a fully remote or ‘hybrid’ participation option.
+The programme does not offer a fully remote or ‘hybrid’ participation option.

 Unfortunately the lodgings offered are not wheelchair accessible, and space is not available for partners/family.
 Also, aside from service animals, residents are not permitted to keep roaming pets.